Analyze your website's HTTP security headers instantly. Get detailed explanations and code snippets to fix vulnerabilities.

 0% Complete

-HTTP security headers are special directives sent by your web server to browsers.
-They instruct browsers on how to behave when handling your site's content, providing crucial protection against common web attacks.
+HTTP security headers are directives sent by your web server to browsers.
+They instruct browsers on how to behave when handling your site's content.
+They protect you from web attacks.

 Security headers add an extra layer of protection even if your application has vulnerabilities.